Last updated on 15 December 2020

 After Brexit, the UK capital markets will no longer qualify as "regulated markets" for the purposes of EU legislation, and therefore UK issuers will need to negotiate two separate (albeit very similar) regimes in order to access EEA capital markets.
 Although the public M&A regime is currently derived from the EU Takeovers Directive, Brexit will not have major consequences other than the removal of rarely used "shared jurisdiction" provisions.

-The UK capital markets regime (in particular the Prospectus Rules and the Disclosure Guidance and Transparency Rules) is largely derived from EU Directives and Regulations, and therefore susceptible to reform in the longer term, but is unlikely to be replaced wholesale given the need for UK businesses to continue accessing European capital.
+The UK capital markets regime (in particular the Prospectus Regulation Rules, the Disclosure Guidance and Transparency Rules and the market abuse regime) is largely derived from EU Directives and Regulations, and therefore susceptible to reform in the longer term, but is not likely to be replaced wholesale given the need for UK businesses to continue accessing European capital.